 - 1 teaspoon paprika

-- Transfer to a large baking sheet or two (you want to make sure there is only one layer of vegetables, but having the vegetable sheet filled with vegetables pretty close together helps them to have a roasted taste, but still remain moist and juicy for your soup.
-This is kind of going to be like a mix of roasting and steaming vegetables in your oven).
+- Transfer to a large baking sheet or two.
+(You want to make sure there is only one layer of vegetables, but having the vegetable sheet filled with vegetables pretty close together helps them to have a roasted taste while still remaining moist and juicy for your soup.
+This is kind of going to be like a mix of roasting and steaming vegetables in your oven.)
 I put wax paper down on my cookie sheet first in order to facilitate easy clean-up.
 Cook in preheated oven for about 30 minutes, and then let cool for several minutes.

 - Put your roasted vegetables in a food processor or a high quality blender.
 I used my Blendtec, and it worked great.
 Blend until soup reaches the texture that you desire.
 You may want to add a little bit of water to blend, but be careful not to add too much and lose the potency of your roasted tomato flavor.
 (I wanted my soup to be thick, so I was careful not to blend too long or add too much water, but you can adjust the amount of water and time blending to your liking.)